 - (a) As indicated in the National Defense Strategy, China is leveraging military modernization and predatory economics to coerce neighboring countries to reorder the Indo-Pacific region to their advantage.
-As China continues to seek economic and military ascendance, it will continue to pursue a military modernization program that tries to displace the United States to achieve global preeminence in the future. - (b) Recognizing this challenge to U.S. national security interests, special consideration shall be given to officers who have excelled in their knowledge of the political-military affairs and U.S. strategic interests in the Indo-Pacific region.
+As the PRC continues to seek economic and military dominance, it will continue to pursue a military modernization program that tries to displace the United States to achieve global preeminence in the future. - (b) Recognizing this challenge to U.S. national security interests, special consideration shall be given to officers who have excelled in their knowledge of the political-military affairs and U.S. strategic interests in the Indo-Pacific region, and operational contingency planning for Indo-Pacific war plans. - (6) Acquisition Workforce Considerations.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (6) Acquisition Workforce Considerations.
 Acquisition Workforce officers possess the qualifications to manage the development, acquisition, and life cycle support of the Navy's current and future platforms and associated systems.
 The URL, Aerospace Engineering Duty Officers, and Engineering Duty Officer communities all contain Acquisition Workforce officers.

 In addition, contracting skills are based in the Supply Corps and Civil Engineer Corps.
 While there are specific needs and backgrounds in each community, there are overarching acquisition skill sets which are valued and found in all of these communities.
 Officers who possess these skills, regardless of the community to which they belong, are valued and necessary for the health of the Acquisition Workforce, and should be considered in the broad context of the Acquisition Workforce.
-Examples of these overarching skill sets include technical and operational knowledge of weapons and major weapons systems (e.g., ships and aircraft), Command, Control, Communications, Computers, and Intelligence (C41), combat systems, unmanned systems, systems engineering, enterprise information systems, and information technology (IT).
-In determining the best and fully qualified officers for promotion, you shall give equal consideration to outstanding performance whether in an acquisition or non-acquisition position. - e.
+Examples of these overarching skill sets include technical and operational knowledge of weapons and major weapons systems (e.g., ships and aircraft), Command, Control, Communications, Computers, and Intelligence (C4I), combat systems, unmanned systems, systems engineering, enterprise information systems, and information technology (IT).
+In determining the best and fully qualified officers for promotion, you shall give equal consideration to outstanding performance whether in an acquisition or non-acquisition position.

+- e.
 Consideration of Reserve Officers.
-Within the Reserve Component (RC), a variety of mission integration options are available to support the Navy with flexibility, speed and agility.
-In addition to drill periods, operational requirements are met by periods of active duty including mobilization, active duty for operational support, and active duty for training.
+Within the Reserve Component (RC), a variety of mission integration options are available to support the Navy with flexibility, speed, and agility.
+In addition to drill periods, operational requirements are met by periods of active duty including mobilization, active-duty for operational support, and active-duty for training.
 Selected Reserve (SELRES) records may reflect a variation in duration of reporting periods as members execute a variety of orders this should not be viewed negatively.
 In determining best and fully qualified, these time periods should be viewed in the context of a continuum of service, integral to delivering strategic depth. - f.
-Training and Administration of the Reserve (TAR)
+Training and Administration of the Reserve (TAR) Community Considerations.

-Community Considerations.
 TAR Officers perform a statutory role in "organizing, administering, recruiting, instructing, or training the reserve components" (section 12310 of title 10, U.S. Code), and favorable consideration should be given to those TAR officers who have displayed superior performance in critical staff, leadership, and command tours specifically, either operational and/or reserve management command tours.
-(Note: in addition to reserve centers and readiness commands, operational units such as reserve aviation squadrons and reserve commands within Navy Special Warfare are Navy Reserve Activities and involve reserve management responsibilities at both the 0-4 department head level and 0-5/0-6 command level).
+(Note: in addition to reserve centers and readiness commands, operational units such as reserve aviation squadrons and reserve commands within Navy Special Warfare are Navy Reserve Activities and involve reserve management responsibilities at both the O-4 department head level and O-5/O-6 command level).